-We have spanish language schools in Alcalá de Henares, Alicante, Almuñécar, Asturias, Barcelona, Benalmádena, Bilbao, Cádiz, Castellón, Denia, Granada, Ibiza, Madrid, Málaga, Marbella, Nerja, Oviedo, Murcia, Palma de Mallorca, Pamplona, Salamanca, San Sebastián, Santander, Santiago de Compostela, Santurtzi, Sevilla, Tenerife, Valencia and Valladolid.
+We have Spanish language schools in Alcalá de Henares, Alicante, Almuñécar, Asturias, Barcelona, Benalmádena, Bilbao, Cádiz, Castellón, Denia, Granada, Ibiza, Madrid, Málaga, Marbella, Nerja, Oviedo, Murcia, Palma de Mallorca, Pamplona, Salamanca, San Sebastián, Santander, Santiago de Compostela, Santurtzi, Sevilla, Tenerife, Valencia and Valladolid.

-Spain is desirable because of its geographic location, famous coastlines, diverse landscapes, historical legacy, vibrant culture and traditions, and excellent infrastructure has made the country’s international tourist industry among the largest in the world.
+Spain is desirable because of its geographic location, famous coastlines, diverse landscapes, historical legacy, vibrant culture and traditions, and excellent infrastructure.
+It has made the country’s international tourist industry among the world's largest.

-The capital of Spain is Madrid with a population of 3.2 million, followed by Barcelona with 1.6 million inhabitants.
+The capital of Spain is Madrid, with a population of 3.2 million, followed by Barcelona, with 1.6 million inhabitants.

-Valencia is the third-largest city in Spain with a population of 800.000 inhabitants,
+Valencia is the third-largest city in Spain, with a population of 800.000 inhabitants,

 Millions of people from all over the world go to Spain to experience one of these festivals.
-One of the most famous is San Fermín, in Pamplona, The La Tomatina tomato festival in Buñol, Valencia, the carnivals in the Canary Islands, the Fallas in Valencia or the Holy Week in Andalusia and Castile and León.
+One of the most famous is San Fermín in Pamplona, The La Tomatina tomato festival in Buñol, Valencia, the carnivals in the Canary Islands, the Fallas in Valencia and the Holy Week in Andalusia and Castile and León.

 Spanish people always kiss each other on the cheeks to greet each other.
-It is still two kisses, and it takes place when you are introduced to someone even if it is the first time you meet them.
-If the greeting is between two men, it's a thump on the back of a wave of the hand.
+It is still two kisses, and it takes place when you are introduced to someone, even if it is the first time you meet them.
+If the greeting is between two men, it's a thump on the back of a hand wave.